fork-commit-merge/fork-commit-merge-web/CONTRIBUTING.md

-# Contributing to devgallery.io repository
+# Contributing to Fork, Commit, Merge web repository

 First off, thanks for taking the time to contribute!